 Both.

-Operations must meet the requirements of Section 3.04 (D).
+Operations must meet the requirements of Section 3.04 (E).

 Operation and maintenance plan.
 Air pollution control equipment must be operated and maintained in accordance with the manufacturers recommendations.
 An operation and maintenance plan for the air pollution control equipment must be available on site.
 The plan must include written operation instructions and maintenance schedules.
 Record shall be kept of the dates and description of all maintenance and repair performed on the air pollution control equipment.
 Record must be kept on site for the previous 24 months and be provided to the agency upon request.